 Working capital metrics

-The basic metrics used in any working capital optimization program are as follows:
+The basic measures of success in any working capital optimization program are as follows:

 - Days sales outstanding (DSO) – the number of days taken to collect payment from customers.